 What does a ruptured Baker’s Cyst feel like?

 Baker’s cyst rupture causes a sudden rush of fluid into the calf.
 It causes a sudden onset of pain and tightness in the calf, feeling like a torn muscle.

 A ruptured Baker’s Cyst is often misdiagnosed as a calf tear or DVT (deep vein thrombosis).
 Due to the potentially dire consequences of a DVT, a doctor will often order an ultrasound scan to exclude any vascular pathology.

 The ruptured cyst is usually not problematic and heals without intervention.
 The excess fluid in the calf is safely reabsorbed into the system, although this can take several weeks.

 - Reduce the amount of new fluid being added to the knee with ice or anti inflammatory-meds

-- Use a compressive neoprene brace with adjustable pressure to speed up resolution of existing swelling
+- Use a compressive neoprene or elastic brace with adjustable pressure to speed up resolution of existing swelling

-Need to know how to fix your Baker’s Cyst?
+Need to know more about how to fix your Baker’s Cyst?

 See our self-management plan here.

-- Stretching the muscles around the knee is counterproductive as, although the knee feels tight, stretching will increase the pressure inside the knee and aggravate the cyst
+Stretching the muscles around the knee is counterproductive.
+Although the knee feels tight, stretching will increase the pressure inside the knee and aggravate the cyst.